lab11/SensEye-2/readme.md

 Double click TOPLEVEL in the Design Hierarchy area to open it in the main window

 Double click MSS\_CORE3\_MSS\_0 to open it in a new tab
-Click the Generate Component button in the main window (yellow cylinder with gear)
+Click the Generate Component button in the main window (yellow cylinder with gear).

 Go to TOPLEVEL tab
 Click the Generate Programming Data button in the Design Flow area (green arrow)

 Project should build appropriately

-Note: Ensure reset line into imager is inverted (in toplevel)
+Note: Ensure all of the MSS components are updated by clicking the Catalog tab then the "Download them now!" button (Libero should show the message "New cores are available").
+Also ensure reset line into imager is inverted (in TOPLEVEL).

 ### uCLinux Build Environment